WahomeKezia/PlantDisease_Identifier/README.md

 ## The PlantVillage Dataset

-We use a publicly available and quite famous, the PlantVillage Dataset.
+The data set used in this project is the PlantVillage Dataset.
 The dataset was published by crowdAI during the ["PlantVillage Disease Classification Challenge"](https://www.crowdai.org/challenges/plantvillage-disease-classification-challenge).

 The dataset consists of about **54,305 images** of plant leaves collected under controlled environmental conditions.
 The plant images span the following **14 species**: